SWKG21/De-tection-par--boosting-/README.md

 This is a project of course "Big Data Processing / Traitement des Données Massives" at École Polytechnique.

-It is realized in C++ by Wang SUN and Nicolas Zhao.
+It is realized in C++ by Wang SUN.

 Main steps: